Patricia Ann (Avery) Miller Obituary

 Besides her parents, she is preceded in death by her stepfather, Burt Phillips and her brothers, David L.G.
 Avery, Jr. and George A. Avery.

-Funeral services will be held on Saturday, June 15 at 5:00 p.m. where the family will receive relatives and friends from 2:00 p.m. until the time of service.
+Funeral services will be held at Blackstone Funeral Home, on Saturday, June 15 at 5:00 p.m. where the family will receive relatives and friends from 2:00 p.m. until the time of service.

 The family wishes to thank Dr. Michael Cicchillo, for all the exceptional care that was given to Pat over the years.